 Long Term Disability benefits (sometimes referred to as “LTD” benefits for short) provide vital income protection to individuals beginning a few weeks to a few months after the onset of a disabling condition.
 It typically kicks-in once the Short Term Disability benefit period ends.

 As with Short Term Disability insurance benefits, LTD benefits are designed to replace a specific percentage of your pre-disability income starting a few weeks or months after the onset of a disabling illness or accident.
-Policies typically provide coverage until retirement age, which is usually defined as age 65 in the policy, but may be specifically defined in the policy.
+Policies typically provide coverage until retirement age, which is usually defined as age 65 in the policy, but may also be specifically defined in the policy.

 You can typically purchase Long Term Disability Insurance benefits from an insurance agent or through your employer.